Ranunculus repens: Habitat

 It is a very common weed of agricultural land and gardens, spreading quickly by its rooting stolons and resisting removal with a deeply anchored filamentous root ball.
 In Ireland: very common in damp places, ditches and flooded areas.

 Cultivation and uses

 Creeping buttercup was sold in many parts of the world as an ornamental plant, and has now become an invasive species in many parts of the world.

 Like most buttercups, Ranunculus repens is poisonous, although these poisons are lost when dried with hay.
 The taste of buttercups is acrid, so cattle avoid eating them.
 The plants then take advantage of the cropped ground around them to spread their stolons.
 Creeping buttercup also is spread through the transportation of hay.

-Contact with the sap of the plant can cause skin blistering.
+Other ranunculus species were traditionally used medicinally by the Indigenous peoples of the Pacific Northwest Coast.
+Fresh leaves or other plant parts were chewed, crushed, or mashed and applied as poultices for boils, sores, cuts, swellings, muscular aches, rheumatic pain, and respiratory complaints.
+Treatments were limited to topical use as the sap of fresh buttercups contains irritant compounds that can cause dermatitis and blistering.

 Etymology

 Ranunculus is a diminutive of 'rana', meaning 'little frog'.
 This name is in reference to the amphibious habitat of many Ranunculus species.